Use the tips and recommendations on this page as a basis for staying safe in various situations.

 A safe vehicle is any fully enclosed metal-topped vehicle such as a hard-topped car, minivan, bus, truck, etc. While inside a safe vehicle, do not use electronic devices such as radio communications during a thunderstorm.
 If you drive into a thunderstorm, slow down and use extra caution.
 If possible, pull off the road into a safe area.
 Do not leave the vehicle during a thunderstorm.
 Unsafe vehicles include golf carts, convertibles, motorcycles or any open cab vehicle.

 Drugs and Safety

 Stetson University has a long-standing policy which prohibits unlawful possession, use or distribution of illicit drugs by students and employees.
 The university strives to educate students to the potentially harmful effects of alcohol and substance abuse and to counsel students who seek assistance or treatment for alcohol and substance abuse impairment.
 Prevention programs are produced throughout the school year by university offices and student organizations.
-The Counseling Center provides counseling for students seeking treatment for abuse and referral to appropriate off-campus resources when necessary.
+The Student Counseling Services provides counseling for students seeking treatment for abuse and referral to appropriate off-campus resources when necessary.
 Employees may seek help through the university's Employee Assistance Program.

 Student judicial proceedings against a student who violates university policies including alcohol and illicit drugs will be initiated in accordance with published procedures.
 Violators may also be subject to legal action by civil authorities.